Great programs for smoothies, soups, frozen desserts, and purees. Comes with a cookbook, guide, and instructional video.

-Talk to anyone who owns a Vitamix, and they’ll rave about how versatile, effective, and powerful it is.
+Talk to anyone who owns a Vitamix, and they’ll rave about its versatility, effectiveness, and power.
 That’s because a Vitamix doesn’t just blend smoothies and drinks.
 It also juices fruits and vegetables, makes hot soup without a stove, churns nut butters, and chops and grates veggies and hard cheeses.

-But the king of all blenders comes with a price tag to match.
+But these professional-grade blenders come with a price tag to match.
 When you’re investing so much — at least a few hundred dollars — you want to be sure the Vitamix you buy is the right one for you.
 With so many Vitamix models, options, and extra features available, how do you choose?
-At BestReviews, we make shopping simple.
-We do the research, buy the products, conduct the tests, and analyze the results — all so you don’t have to.
-And because we never accept free products or perks from manufacturers, you can be sure our reviews are unbiased and honest.
-If you’re ready to purchase a Vitamix blender, take a look at our top five recommendations in the matrix above.
-If you need more information before you decide, continue reading for our full shopping guide.

 With its powerful motor and blades, a Vitamix blender can replace multiple appliances in your kitchen.
-Not only can you use it to blend, you can also use it in place of your food processor, juicer, and, in some cases, stand mixer.
+Not only can you use it to blend, you can also use it in place of your food processor, juicer, ice cream maker, and, in some cases, stand mixer.
+Because of the high power, things like hummus, which you could make in any blender, turn out smoother and creamier in a Vitamix.

 A Vitamix blender can also jumpstart a healthy diet.
 It can grind the toughest fruits and vegetables — skin and seeds included — into delicious smoothies or raw juices, which are chock-full of vitamins and minerals.

-Most Vitamix blenders are equipped with a 64-ounce container that makes them ideal for large households or preparing foods and beverages for parties.
+Depending on the model, Vitamix blenders have different container sizes.
+Most Vitamix models are equipped with a 64-ounce container that makes them ideal for large households or preparing large batches of food and beverages for parties.

 However, the blenders in the Personal Series are designed to prepare single and double servings, so they feature 20- and 40-ounce containers.
 They work best if you’re blending for one or two or have a small family.